hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 #### Step 3 – Access control matrix
 Once the tables are designed, we can map roles to data objects.

-1. **Identify roles, data objects, and required permissions.**
+1. **Identify roles and data objects.**
    Start by listing the different roles in the organization (e.g., application user, HR admin, DBA) and the data objects they should interact with (e.g., `customer_core`, `customer_pii`, `orders`).

 2. **Fill in an access control matrix.**
    In the rows we place the roles, in the columns the data objects.
 In every cell we define what that role can do with that object (e.g., `SELECT`, `INSERT`, `ALL`).
 This makes the model easy to understand, communicate, and audit.

-3. **Translate the matrix into PostgreSQL roles and grants.**
-   Once the required permissions are clear, we can implement them by creating roles in PostgreSQL and assigning the privileges accordingly.

 *Example of a simple access control matrix*